Specialized Treatment Programs

 DBT is a cognitive-behavioral therapy that was originally developed to treat borderline personality disorder, and has since been used to treat a wide variety of mental and mood disorders, including addiction.
 DBT focuses on social factors in a person’s life and an individual’s thoughts and behaviors.

 Trauma resolution therapy and addiction treatment go hand-in-hand because addiction is often the result of traumatic experience or multiple traumatic events.
 Trauma can happen as a result of something that occurred during childhood and is widely recognized to be a huge contributing factor to addiction.
-At the Florida House Experience, we treat each patient on a case-by-case basis and individual treatment plans are created for each person who comes through our doors, especially those dealing with trauma.
+At FHE Health, we treat each patient on a case-by-case basis and individual treatment plans are created for each person who comes through our doors, especially those dealing with trauma.

 Neurofeedback is a type of Biofeedback, which is a method of monitoring normally automatic body functions like temperature, pulse, blood pressure, brain waves, and eye movement.
-With The Florida House Experience’s Neurofeedback program, patients can essentially learn how to regulate their body to help them control emotional distress.
+With FHE Health’s Neurofeedback program, patients can essentially learn how to regulate their body to help them control emotional distress.
 Neurofeedback provides information and insight into how a person’s brain works.